updated

 Description

-Welcome to the newest landing of our living art project rooted in healing, creation, and community.
+Welcome to the newest landing of our living art project.

 After a long journey through war, loss, and rebirth, we have returned to an old family home in the village of Chammis (Ain el Asad) to clean, restore, and reimagine it as a temporary base for our artistic and ecological help.